Dwight Clinton Jones: Career

 A Baptist, Jones is senior pastor of the First Baptist Church of South Richmond.

 Political career

 Jones served as a member of the Richmond City School Board in 1979, and as its chairman from 1982-1985.
-In 1993, Jones was elected to the Virginia House of Delegates (a part time position), and represented the 70th District (which includes Richmond) from 1994 until declining to seek re-election in 2008.
+In 1993, Jones was elected to the Virginia House of Delegates (a part time position), and represented the 70th District (which included Richmond at the time) from 1994 until declining to seek re-election in 2008.